 There are two kinds of actions you can take to change your kitchen culture: less-formal changes that you implement at the team level, and more programmatic changes that come from the owner or corporate headquarters.

 All of them focus on the employee, their well-being, and their job satisfaction.
+Here is how to be a good kitchen manager.

 1. Motivate Employees Through Recognition, Ownership, and Incentives